-As of March 31, 2021, the Company has no cash in its operating bank account and working capital deficit of approximately \$323,000.
+As of June 30, 2021, the Company had approximately \$4.1 million in its operating bank account and working capital of approximately \$3.3 million.

-The Company's liquidity needs through March 31, 2021 have been satisfied through a payment of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 4), and the loan of approximately \$126,000 from the Sponsor pursuant to the Note (see Note 4).
+The Company's liquidity needs through June 30, 2021 have been satisfied through a payment of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 4), the loan of approximately \$126,000 from the Sponsor pursuant to the Note (see Note 4), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Company fully repaid the Note balance upon closing of the Initial Public Offering.
-Subsequent to the consummation of the Initial Public Offering, the Company's liquidity has been satisfied through the net proceeds of \$4.2 million from the Private Placement held outside of the Trust Account, which will be utilized for operating expenses going forward.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 4).
-As of March 31, 2021, there were no amounts outstanding under any Working Capital Loan.
+As of June 30, 2021, there were no amounts outstanding under any Working Capital Loan.